The Top 10 eCommerce SEO Myths Debunked

 Where do these eCommerce SEO myths come from?

 The world of SEO is not as concrete as Digital Marketers would necessarily like.
-Due to its forever evolving nature, marketers are always keeping track on the latest SEO developments and Google updates to stay ahead of the curve.
+Due to its forever-evolving nature, marketers are always keeping track of the latest SEO developments and Google updates to stay ahead of the curve.
 However, this can lead to uncertainty, which in turn can create false information among the SEO community.
 In short, these SEO myths can cause havoc for your SEO strategy, especially in relation to your business’ website.

 It is important to be cautious when looking into SEO information and advice; the main culprits of SEO myths include the following:

 Quite often with SEO, individuals want – or even expect – fast results in terms of page ranking.
 This can unfortunately play into the hands of SEO con-artists who purposely provide false information as to how this can be achieved for their own financial gain.
 It is therefore important to research agencies or individuals you are looking to hire thoroughly as well as researching any big changes online.

 2. Vague information